tensorcircuit/tensorcircuit-ng/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: a report on TensorCircuit related bug
+about: a report on TensorCircuit-NG related bug
 title: ""
 labels: bug
 assignees: ""